Music of Scotland: Scotland in Eurovision

 As one of the countries of the United Kingdom, Scotland does not compete separately in the annual Eurovision Song Contest.
 Edinburgh, Scotland's capital city, hosted the contest in 1972 on behalf of Monaco, the winner of the competition in 1971, after the countries participating broadcaster, Télé Monte Carlo, were unable to fulfil the requirements to host the competition and experienced difficulties in finding a suitable venue.
 In a similar manner, Glasgow, Scotland's largest city, was the only short–listed city to host the 2023 Eurovision Song Contest, but ultimately lost its bid to Liverpool in England.
 After finishing second at the 2022 contest with Sam Ryder, the United Kingdom had been invited to host the competition on behalf of Ukraine, who were unable to stage the event as a result of the Russian invasion in the country and security concerns.
 Glasgow previously hosted the Eurovision Dance Contest 2008 at the SEC Centre in September 2008.

 Usher Hall in Edinburgh hosted the 1972 Song Contest and the 2018 Young Musicians Contest.

-In 2020, speculation had arisen about Scotland debuting at the Junior Eurovision Song Contest in a similar manner in which Wales had participated at the Junior Eurovision Song Contest 2018.
+In 2020 speculation had arisen about Scotland debuting at the Junior Eurovision Song Contest in a similar manner in which Wales had participated at the Junior Eurovision Song Contest 2018.
 A number of Scottish broadcasters – STV and BBC Alba – are eligible to submit a Scottish entry as they hold European Broadcasting Union (EBU) membership, however, BBC Alba confirmed that, despite engaging in discussion with the EBU about Scotland participating, that Scotland had no plans to enter the junior contest that year.
 Scottish entry to the Junior Eurovision Song Contest has since been considered a possibility in the subsequent contests, however, as of 2024, Scotland has still to formally debut at the contest.

-In 2018, Edinburgh hosted the Eurovision Young Musicians 2018 contest at the Usher Hall, which had previously hosted the song contest in 1972.
+In 2018 Edinburgh hosted the Eurovision Young Musicians 2018 contest at the Usher Hall, which had previously hosted the song contest in 1972.
 Scotland entered the Eurovision Choir 2019, a European Broadcasting Union competition for choral singers.
 This marked the first time that Scotland had entered a Eurovision or European Broadcasting Union competition separately from the United Kingdom.
 The choir, Alba, performed three songs in Scottish Gaelic; Cumha na Cloinne, Ach a' Mhairead and Alba.
 The choir competed in the first round and did not advance to the second and final round.

-Scotland debuted at the second Free European Song Contest in 2021, a competition broadcast by German broadcaster ProSieben as an alternative to the main Eurovision Song Contest which had been cancelled in 2020 due to the COVID-19 pandemic.
+Scotland debuted at the second Free European Song Contest in 2021, a competition broadcast by the German broadcaster ProSieben as an alternative to the main Eurovision Song Contest which had been cancelled in 2020 due to the COVID-19 pandemic.
 At the first edition of the contest, Scotland had been represented as part of the wider United Kingdom.
-Singer Amy Macdonald represented Scotland and finished in 4th place with the song "Statues".
+The singer Amy Macdonald represented Scotland and finished in 4th place with the song "Statues".